Another Trustify Lawsuit – Anchorage Capital VS Trustify and Danny Boice

 3. In May 2017, Anchorage purchased 2,408,599 shares of Trustify’s Series A Preferred Stock at a price of $1.9721 per share, for an aggregate investment of $4,749,998.09.

 5. Moreover, a number of Trustify’s board members have suddenly resigned and one has even retained separate counsel, Trustify’s corporate headquarters have been shuttered and abandoned, and Anchorage has uncovered malfeasance, mismanagement, breaches of fiduciary duty, and fraud relating to the funds received by Trustify as part of its stock offerings into which Anchorage has invested.

 13. The majority of Trustify’s board members also resigned during this same time, including Boice’s co-founder and wife, Jennifer Mellon.
-While Trustify’s investors were able to communicate with the other known board member, Timothy Gentry, Mr. Gentry was unable to procure legitimate and verified information from Boice or access Trustify’s records,
+While Trustify’s investors were able to communicate with the other independent board member, he was unable to procure legitimate and verified information from Boice or access Trustify’s records,

-14. Even this superficial access abruptly ended, however, when Anchorage was informed that Mr. Gentry had suddenly resigned from Trustify’s board and retained counsel.
-This was especially shocking as Mr. Gentry had also been one of Trustify’s earliest investors.
+14. Even this superficial access abruptly ended, however, when Anchorage was informed that independent board member had suddenly resigned from Trustify’s board and retained counsel.

 15. Anchorage also became aware of two lawsuits recently filed against Boice and Trustify, one of which was filed by Trustify employees and alleged (among other things) that Trustify had failed to pay its employees for the month of November 2018 and that Boice commingled and utilized Trustify’s funds for his personal use.